ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 ### Data output format

-The data output format of the feature can be configured using the {@link module:media-embed/mediaembed~MediaEmbedConfig#mediaPreviewsInData `config.mediaEmbed.mediaPreviewsInData`} option (see below).
+The data output format of the feature can be configured using the {@link module:media-embed/mediaembed~MediaEmbedConfig#mediaPreviewsInData `config.mediaEmbed.mediaPreviewsInData`} option.

 <info-box info>
 	This option does not change how media are displayed inside the editor – the previewable ones will still be displayed with previews.
+It only affects the output data (see below).
 </info-box>

 #### Semantic data output (default)